sirazenkov/GhostSD/README.md

 - [Tang Primer 20K (with Dock ext-board)](https://wiki.sipeed.com/hardware/en/tang/tang-primer-20k/primer-20k.html)
 - [PYNQ-Z1](https://digilent.com/reference/programmable-logic/pynq-z1/start)

+SD cards are described in the Physical Layer [Simplified Specification](https://www.sdcard.org/downloads/pls/) by the SD Card Association and the SD Group.

 Using the 64-bit GOST block cipher (Magma) in counter mode. \
 More details in GOST R 34.12-2015 (RFC 8891) and GOST R 34.13-2015.